MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 **Note** It could take a minute for the indicator to appear.

 8. Select **Logs** option in the General area.
+You may have to disable the "Always show queries" option to get to the query window.

 9. Run the following KQL statement.

 ```KQL
 ThreatIntelligenceIndicator
 ```
 Scroll the results to the right to see the DomainName column.
-You can also use the following KQL statement to just see the DomainName column.
+You can also run the following KQL statement to just see the DomainName column.

 ```KQL
 ThreatIntelligenceIndicator